bonifield/dockerfiles/RegRipper2.8/README.md

 ### alias the container
 - the path left of the colon is your LOCAL host, the right is inside the container
-- adding the source statement to the alias forces the alias to re-evaluate $PWD
+- adding the source statement to the alias forces the alias to re-evaluate $PWD (though you may need to run the command a second time if it errors out the first time after changing directories)
 ```
 # vim/nano ~/.bashrc
 alias rip="source ~/.bashrc && docker run --rm -v $PWD:/home/rr regripper"